ThibautGrx/thp2_api/README.md

 # Thp2ApiTg

 This gem is made for consuming Thp2 API.
-Once you're loggedin, you can manage courses, classrooms, students and teachers.
+Once you are logged in, you can manage courses, classrooms, students and teachers.

 ## Installation